illinois-cs419/illinois-cs419.github.io/_assignments/project.md

 **_Weight:_ 1**<br/>

 6. **Animation**
-Render multiple frames that you make into a movie using Abobe Premiere or DaVinci Resolve or something similar.
+Render multiple frames that you make into a movie using Adobe Premiere or DaVinci Resolve or something similar.
 You will need to implement some sort of kinematics system so that the objects move from frame to frame...the number of points for this project can be increased if you implement a more complicated physics and/or collision detection system.<br/>
 **_References:_**<br/>
 _Computer Animation_ by Rick Parent [UIUC Library link to book](https://i-share-uiu.primo.exlibrisgroup.com/discovery/fulldisplay?docid=alma99953422012205899&context=L&vid=01CARLI_UIU:CARLI_UIU&tab=LibraryCatalog&lang=en)<br/>
 _Game Physics_ by Ian Millington [UIUC Library link to book](https://i-share-uiu.primo.exlibrisgroup.com/permalink/01CARLI_UIU/gpjosq/alma99661882112205899)<br/>